• Skip to content

 Symptoms of lactose intolerance in babies, children and teenagers include:

-If you think your baby or child has the symptoms of lactose intolerance, you should talk with your GP.
+If you think your baby or child has symptoms of lactose intolerance, talk with your GP.

 Sometimes lactose intolerance is confused with food allergies.
-Food allergies involve your immune system, but food intolerances don’t.
-Also, common food allergy symptoms include vomiting, blood or mucus in poo, hives and facial swelling – these aren’t symptoms of lactose intolerance.
+Food allergies involve your immune system, but food intolerance doesn’t.
+Also, common food allergy symptoms include vomiting, blood or mucus in poo, hives and facial swelling.
+These aren’t symptoms of lactose intolerance.
 If your child has symptoms like these, see your GP.

 These are the 2 main tests that your doctor might recommend if your child has symptoms of lactose intolerance.